maclyne/volcano_database/README.md

    identify_column 'Identifies the query and result columns of interest if entered as an integer or a string and gives the index values of those columns.'

-   fill_in_column 'Opens a comma separated CSV file and fills in holes
-                   in a specifiedcolumn with the string preceeding the gap.'

 ***This progam can be used through inputting the arguments outlined in print_cases.py including:***